 The Disproportionate Impact of Police Violence

 Latinx people are also disproportionately impacted by police violence.
 In an average year, police shoot and kill over 180 Latinx people, and at a rate higher than white people.22Everytown for Gun Safety Support Fund analysis of Mapping Police Violence 2018–2022, accessed February 22, 2023; US Census Bureau, accessed January 3, 2022, https://data.census.gov/cedsci/table?hidePreview=true&tid=ACSDT1Y2019.B03002.
-On average, police shot and killed 204 Latinx Americans per year; this is a rate of 3.4 fatal police shootings per million Latinx Americans.
-During the same time, police shot and killed an average of 470 non-Latinx white Americans each year; this is a rate of 2.0 per million non-Latinx whites.
-This may underestimate the true rate, as race was unknown for approximately 10 percent of the reported deaths.
-And police are more likely to threaten or use physical force during encounters with Latinx people than with white people.23Elizabeth Davis, Anthony Whyde, and Lynn Langton, “Contacts between Police and the Public, 2015,” Bureau of Justice Statistics, October 2018, https://www.bjs.gov/content/pub/pdf/cpp15.pdf; Floyd v.
+On average, police shot and killed 181 Latinx Americans per year; this is a rate of 3.1 fatal police shootings per million Latinx Americans.
+During the same time, police shot and killed an average of 430 non-Latinx white Americans each year; this is a rate of 2.2 per million non-Latinx whites.
+And police are twice as likely to threaten or use physical force during encounters with Latinx people than with white people.23Elizabeth Davis, Anthony Whyde, and Lynn Langton, “Contacts between Police and the Public, 2015,” Bureau of Justice Statistics, October 2018, https://www.bjs.gov/content/pub/pdf/cpp15.pdf; Floyd v.
 City of N.Y., 959 F. Supp.
 2d 540 (United States District Court for the Southern District of New York, August 12, 2013).
 As a consequence, many Latinx people may not feel assured that law enforcement would protect them, and Latinx people generally report less confidence in police than white people.24Jens Manuel Krogstad, “Latino Confidence in Local Police Lower Than among Whites,” Pew Research Center, August 24, 2014, https://www.pewresearch.org/fact-tank/2014/08/28/latino-confidence-in-local-police-lower-than-among-whites/.
 Young Latinx students are also more likely to face negative academic repercussions due to policing in schools, and they are more likely to be arrested than their white peers.25Deborah Fowler et al., “Dangerous Discipline: How Texas Schools Are Relying on Law Enforcement, Courts, and Juvenile Probation to Discipline Students,” Texas Appleseed and Texans Care for Children, December 14, 2016, https://report.texasappleseed.org/dangerous-discipline/.

 Deteriorated relationships between Latinx communities and law enforcement also present challenges in reporting and solving crimes.
 Police violence dramatically reduces public confidence in law enforcement, leading community members to see them as part of the problem.26Everytown for Gun Safety Support Fund, “Gun Violence and the Police,” June 29, 2020, https://everytownresearch.org/report/gun-violence-and-the-police/.
 Additionally, certain cultural elements shared by many members of the Latinx community, including histories of dictatorial leadership in Latin America and demographic status in the US, make many Latinx people wary of law enforcement.27See, e.g., Nicole Santa Cruz, Ruben Vives, and Marisa Gerber, “Why the Deaths of Latinos at the Hands of Police Haven’t Drawn as Much Attention,” Los Angeles Times, July 18, 2015, https://lat.ms/2DHWXKH.